 Summer in Southeast Asia is a wonderful thing, but, as you can see, even the best beach destinations can be dramatically wet and windy.
 With these factors in play, it’s more important than ever that you have the right level of cover for your trip.
 DirectAsia Insurance is the leading insurer of its kind Singapore; as a direct insurer, it doesn’t pay commissions, which means savings for travellers (and, unsurprisingly, very high rates of customer satisfaction).
 Up to four children are covered for free with a DirectAsia family policy, which also includes unique extras such as cover for rental car excess.

-Special deal: DirectAsia annual travel insurance within Asia is already great value at $204 a year, but the company is offering Expat Living readers an additional 10% discount available between now and 31 August.
-That brings the amount down to just $184.
+Special deal: DirectAsia travel insurance within Asia is already great value at $204 a year, but the company is offering Expat Living readers an additional 33% discount available between now and 31 August.
+That means an annual travel plan is priced from just $135*.
 Note: This one-off price is available only by phone – call 6603 3633 and quote “Expat Living” now.

 Brought to you by: